changsongyang/asciinema.github.io/docs/manual/server/self-hosting/configuration.md

 ## Email

-asciinema server needs an SMTP server to deliver emails containing short-lived login links.
+asciinema server needs an email server/service to deliver emails containing short-lived login links.

-When no SMTP server is configured (default), no mail is sent.
+When no SMTP server is configured, no mail is sent.
 However, you can obtain a login link from the server container logs after entering your email address on the login page.
-Search for a line containing `Asciinema.Emails.Job`, and open the URL found on that line in the browser.
+Search for a line containing a URL, and open that URL in a browser.
 This is fine for testing, or a single-user server, but for a multi-user setup SMTP is necessary.

 SMTP settings are configured with `SMTP_*` set of environment variables.
 The main ones are `SMTP_HOST`, `SMTP_USERNAME` and `SMTP_PASSWORD`.